Paarai (film): Reception

 Malini Mannath of Chennai Online called it "absorbing and sensitively crafted".
 Visual Dasan of Kalki wrote as the director believes in the combination of story plus character design, the rock oozes moisture.
 Malathi Rangarajan of The Hindu wrote, "Surely "Paarai" has provided ample scope for Sarath and the actor has made good use of the opportunity.
 All characters, major and minor, have definite, defining traits.
 Actually that is the strength of the film".
 Screen wrote "The combination of director KS Ravikumar and Sarath Kumar in Paarai has worked wonders.
 Ravikumar’s brilliant screenplay based on a plot of the Malayalam film Mahayanam with Sarath’s powerful performance as the silent loner makes the film a treat to watch."
+Sify wrote "Tamil cinema’s top commercial director K.S.Ravikumar who has been making light-hearted comedies recently understands that it is the age of rage.
+Nothing works better than an angry young man taking on the system.
+So Ravikumar who had the rights of an old Malayalam film Mahayanam has taken the central character of a rough and tough lorry driver and reworked the script to suit the Tamil milieu.
+Paarai is fast paced and has some good performance from the lead actors".